What do neurosurgeons need for successful trepanation?

 They only became known in Europe around the middle of the last 20th century, when British doctors photographed and published successful operations.
 They were able to locate more than 20 medicine men who were still making openings in skulls.
 The film recording of such a trepanation in 1958 also showed that surgery was carried out without narcotics.
 Today, operations on skulls without specialist supervision are officially prohibited in Kenya.

 Why a fractured skull could be good for you

 Perhaps the oldest surgical procedure involving trepanation holes is recorded by the ancient Greeks.
-Medical history documents reveal that, if the child's head could not pass the woman's bony pelvis, a hole was drilled into the child's head.
+Medical history documents reveal that, if the child's head could not pass the woman's bony pelvis, a hole was drilled into the head of these children.
 This was done for medical reasons in order to reduce it somewhat.
 Before the introduction of cesarean section, the hole in the skull was seen as the only way to save the life of the mother, although not the child.
 This rather extreme measure was used until the 18th century.